 At age 2 to 3 years, children begin to test their limits and do what they have been forbidden to do, simply to see what will happen.
 The frequent "nos" that children hear from parents reflect the struggle for independence at this age.
 Although distressing to parents and children, tantrums Temper Tantrums A temper tantrum is a violent emotional outburst, usually in response to frustration.
 (See also Overview of Behavioral Problems in Children.)
 Temper tantrums usually appear toward the end of... read more are normal because they help children express their frustration during a time when they cannot verbalize their feelings well.
 Parents can help decrease the number of tantrums by not letting their children become overtired or unduly frustrated and by knowing their children's behavior patterns and avoiding situations that are likely to induce tantrums.
 Some young children have particular difficulty controlling their impulses and need their parents to set stricter limits around which there can be some safety and regularity in their world.

-At age 18 months to 2 years, children typically begin to establish gender identity Sex, gender, and identity Gender dysphoria is characterized by a strong, persistent cross-gender identification associated with anxiety, depression, irritability, and often a wish to live as a gender different from the... read more .
-During the preschool years, children also acquire a notion of gender role, of what boys and girls typically do.
+At age 18 months to 2 years, children typically begin to establish gender identity Sex, gender, and identity Sex and gender are not the same thing.
+Sex refers to a person's biologic status: male, female, or intersex.
+Sexual identity refers to the sex to which a person is sexually attracted (if any)... read more .
+During the preschool years, children also acquire a notion of gender role, of what boys and girls typically do, although this is also influenced by culture.
 Exploration of the genitals is expected at this age and signals that children are beginning to make a connection between gender and body image.